 Early experiences are literally built into our brains, so it's important that we provide positive environments and experiences for the youngest in our communities.
 Some stress is considered good stress—like meeting a new caregiver.
 However, when children grow up in chronically stressful environments where violence, abuse or neglect occur, they experience what scientists call "toxic stress."
-Toxic stress can disrupt the structure of the developing brain, increasing the likelihood of poor outcomes, because the foundation for future learning, skill-building and social-emotional development is not as sturdy.
+Toxic stress can disrupt the structure of the developing brain and negatively impact physical and mental health over the child's lifetime.
 For more on the effects of stress on a child's development, read this blog article by Dr. Jody Brakeley.
 If we want all of our children to have the opportunity to succeed, we must invest in what works to provide positive experiences in our communities during the very earliest stages of life.

 Good Relationships = A Strong Brain